5 categories of food that jack sprat could eat on Thanksgiving

 Jack Sprat could eat protein.

-Nursery Rhyme Jack Sprat
+Nursery Rhyme: Jack Sprat

 This resource is available on Teachers Pay Teachers.